Using Mg II Doublet to Predict the Lyman Continuum Escape Fraction from 14 HETDEX Galaxies: Methods

 \subsection{Dust Measurements}

-We estimated the Milky Way (MW) extinction using the Bayestar17 skymaps (\citealt{Green2018}).
 The $pPXF$ function (\citealt{Cappellari2022}) estimated and removed the continuum and stellar absorption.
 One Gaussian was fit to the H$\delta$ and H$\gamma$ lines, while two were fit to the H$\alpha$ and H$\beta$ lines to account for significant wings.
-After correcting the fluxes for the MW extinction, we used the $redneb$ function (\citealt{Flury2022}) to estimate the color excess $E(B-V)$ from the Balmer emission lines with fixed gas temperature ($10^4$ K) and density ($10^2$ cm$^{-3}$).
-We found $E(B-V)$ ranging from 0 to 0.328~mags.
-We used the SDSS spectrum for one of the objects because the LRS2 data produced a nonphysical $E(B-V)$ value.
-We note that the redneb function provided $E(B-V)$ values that are statistically consistent between the LRS2 and SDSS data for two objects with both datasets.
+After correcting the fluxes for the Milky Way extinction (\citealt{Green2018}), we used the $redneb$ function (\citealt{Flury2022}) to estimate the color excess $E(B-V)$ from the Balmer emission lines with fixed gas temperature ($10^4$ K) and density ($10^2$ cm$^{-3}$).
+We used the SDSS spectrum for one object because the LRS2 data produced a nonphysical $E(B-V)$ value.
+We note that the $E(B-V)$ values are statistically consistent between the LRS2 and SDSS when data are available. \\